How we use your information:

 This privacy notice tells you what to expect when M.i.
 Media collects personal information.
 It applies to information we collect about:

 A cookie is a small piece of code that is sent to your browser from a web server and stored on your computer’s hard drive with the browser data.
 A cookie can’t read data off your hard disk or read cookie files created by other sites.
 Cookies do not damage your system.
 Cookies are used to identify which areas of websites you have visited or customised so that, the next time you visit those pages, they are more readily accessible.
-You can choose whether to accept cookies by changing the settings of your browser.
+You can choose whether to accept cookies by changing the settings of your browser or our cookies banner.

 You can reset your browser to refuse all cookies or allow your browser to show you when a cookie is being sent.
 If you choose not to accept these cookies, your experience at our site and other Web sites may be diminished.
 Some features may not work as intended.

 For example we, like many other companies, use Google Analytics to help us monitor our website traffic.
 We also use third party cookies to help us with market research, revenue tracking and improving site functionality.

 Our website search logs search queries and results anonymously to help us improve our website and search functionality.
 No user-specific data is collected by either M.i.
 Media or any third party.

 M.i.
 Media use third party services to help maintain the security and performance of our website.
 To deliver this service it processes the IP addresses of visitors to the M.i.
 Media website to establish traffic origin to guard against DDS attacks and similar strategies.

 If you send us a private or direct message via social media the message will be stored by us for three months.
 It will not be shared with any other organisations.